physionetchallenges/physionetchallenges.github.io/2020/papers/index.md

 ---

 # Classification of 12-lead ECGs: the PhysioNet/Computing in Cardiology Challenge 2020

 ## Papers

+These conference papers for [Computing in Cardiology 2020](https://www.cinc2020.org/) will appear on the [CinC](https://www.cinc.org/cinc-papers-on-line/) and [IEEE](https://ieeexplore.ieee.org/xpl/conhome/1000157/all-proceedings) websites.

 | Abstract | Team Name | Title | Author(s) |
 | --- | --- | --- | --- |